 A perfectly pedestrian two-year career in the NHL nonetheless paved the way for a lifelong involvement in the game that culminated with Allen's induction into the Hockey Hall of Fame as a Builder in 1992.

 Along the way, he helped establish the Maine Mariners in the AHL, one of the more successful teams in hockey's minor pro leagues during the '70s.
 He was awarded the Lester Patrick Award for contribution to hockey in the United States.
 Allen began playing junior in 1940, but in 1943 he enlisted in the Canadian Navy where he was stationed aboard the corvette Nanaimo for more than two years.
-After some seven seasons in the AHL, he was called up to Detroit when the Wings had a rash of injuries, sometimes playing defence with Gordie Howe en route to the Stanley Cup.
+After some seven seasons in the AHL, he was called up to Detroit when the Wings had a rash of injuries, sometimes playing defense with Gordie Howe en route to the Stanley Cup.

 Courtesy of the Hockey Hall of Fame